• RAE •

 Where do your ideas come from?

 The MiddleGate Books are inspired by the red-sided garter snakes of Narcisse and Inwood, Manitoba.
 These garter snakes brumate together by the tens of thousands in limestone caves over the winter months, and then emerge by the thousands in spring-time.
 Their mass brumation (brumation is similar to the hibernation of mammals) is unique in the world, and an estimated 50,000 people come annually from all over North America and beyond to visit the dens.
-More information about these snakes is posted under the TEACH tab.

-Many societies around the world revere snakes, although within Judeo-Christian mythology the serpent is very often regarded as a tempter.
+Societies around the world revere snakes, although within Judeo-Christian mythology the serpent is very often regarded as a tempter.
 Aztec mythology speaks about the plumed serpent Quetzalcoatl.
 Hindu mythology features Sesha, the thousand-headed serpent.
 Typhon in Greek mythology is a monster-serpent, whose head touches the stars.
 Snakes play important ecological roles through controlling rodent populations and snake venom has been useful for treating human diseases.
 Unfortunately, some snake habitats are now being threatened by human activity as well as climate change.

 .